linkeddatacenter/ezclassifier.com/content/en/docs/Reference/_index.md

                     [-W=<weightIndex>]
 ```

+You can enhance an already trained model  by adding new examples through multiple calls to the "model train" command.

 **Options:**

 - `-C, --class-index=<labelIndex>`
-  The column index in the CSV file that contains the field with the class attached to the text (from 0)
+  The column index in the CSV file that contains the field with the class attached to the text (from 0).
+By default is 1

 - `-e, --endpoint=<apiEndpoint>`
   Api endpoint.
 By default `https://api.mopso.io/v1/tc`